 Ingredients

-- 10 ounces fresh cremini mushrooms cleaned
+- 10 ounces fresh cremini mushrooms cleaned with a damp paper towel, see notes

 - 1 cup walnut pieces